COVID-19 update: All of New Zealand is now at Orange. More information.

 - We receive textbook lists and will automatically order copies of compulsory and recommended textbooks from these lists.
 We check for suitable electronic books as ebooks or etexts can be an excellent option for students in the blended learning environment.
 Find out more in our Ebooks for courses blog post.

-- If you want us to purchase other books, DVDs, CDs, journal or database subscriptions to support your course, please complete the Recommend a Purchase form (login required).
+- If you want us to purchase other books, DVDs, CDs, journal or database subscriptions to support your course, please email a subject librarian firstname.lastname@example.org

 - For journal or database recommendations please note that new subscriptions mean an ongoing charge against the Library budget and require consideration before approval.
 Recommendations for New Zealand, Māori, and Pasifika titles will be considered at any time.
 Other recommendations are usually considered by the Library Collections Budget Group in October each year.